Reversed Sneezing, though funny sounding, is a real medical condition and one that’s not all that uncommon.

 It’s important to remember…

-That we here at IndulgeYourPets are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who really care about animals.
-So, if you think your pet is suffering from Reverse Sneezing, take him or her to a vet ASAP!
+We here at IndulgeYourPets are not doctors, veterinarians, or medical professionals.
+All we are is a bunch of folks who care about animals.
+So, if you think your pet is suffering from Reverse Sneezing, take them to a vet ASAP!

 And Finally…

-Reverse Sneezing, although harmless, still needs to be checked out by a vet to make sure it isn’t anything abnormal.
-Vet trips and examinations cost money, money which you might not have at the time.
-This is why you need pet insurance – that and the fact that it will help you need medical costs should there be anything seriously wrong with your pooch.
+Although harmless, reverse sneezing still needs to be checked out by a vet to ensure it isn’t anything abnormal.
+Vet trips and examinations cost money, which you might not have at the time.
+This is why you need pet insurance – that and the fact that it will help you need medical costs should there be anything seriously wrong with your pup.

 Because…